 \section{Related Work}

-\paragraph{Machine Learning and Logic:} The intersection of machine learning and logic has been exploited in \citet{circuitoverfitting}, which showed that circuit-based simulations can be used as an intrinsic method of detecting overfitting of a machine learning model.
-Contrastingly, \citet{learningandmem} investigated the trade-off between memorization and learning with LogicNet.
+\textbf{Machine Learning and Logic:} The intersection of machine learning and logic is exploited in \cite{circuitoverfitting}, which showed that circuit-based simulations serve as intrinsic method to detect overfitting of a machine learning model.
+Contrastingly, \cite{learningandmem} investigated the trade-off between memorization and learning with LogicNet.
 Other work focused on the relationship of neural networks and Boolean satisfiability.
-For instance, \citet{bunz2017graph} and \citet{selsam2018learning} use deep neural networks to learn solving satisfiability problems as an alternative to SAT-solvers.
-Contrastingly, \citet{xu2018fast} and \citet{prasad2007binary} make use of deep learning to solve problems related to binary decision diagrams, such as variable ordering or estimation of state complexity.
+For instance, \cite{bunz2017graph, selsam2018learning} use deep neural networks to learn solving satisfiability problems as an alternative to SAT-solvers.
+Contrastingly, \cite{xu2018fast} and \cite{prasad2007binary} use deep learning to solve problems related to binary decision diagrams, such as variable ordering or estimation of state complexity.

-\paragraph{Logic Synthesis and Hardware Implementations:} There is a substantial amount of work about implementing already trained neural network architectures on Field Programmable Gate Arrays (FPGAs), such as the frameworks provided in \citet{fpgaconvnet}, which employs a synchronous dataflow model of computation, \citet{jung2007hardware} which allows real-time control of the backpropagation learning algorithm or \citet{wang2019lutnet} where the FPGAs' native LUTs are used as inference operators.
-In a regular setting of neural networks being compiled into hardware \cite{embeddedbnn,accbcn,fraser2017scaling,finn} the starting point are binarized neural networks \cite{hubara2016binarized}, which have binarized weights and activations during training and thus have a different training behaviour than standard neural networks.
-To the best of our knowledge, there is no work to learn logic gate structures by using quantitized neural network activations, and compiling them into And-Inverter-Graphs.
+\textbf{Logic Synthesis and Hardware Implementations:} There is a substantial amount of work about implementing already trained neural network architectures on Field Programmable Gate Arrays (FPGAs), such as the frameworks provided in \cite{fpgaconvnet}, which employs a synchronous dataflow model of computation, \cite{jung2007hardware} which allows real-time control of the backpropagation learning algorithm or \cite{wang2019lutnet} where the FPGAs' native LUTs are used as inference operators.
+In a regular setting of neural networks being compiled into hardware \cite{embeddedbnn,accbcn,fraser2017scaling,finn} the starting point are binarized neural networks \cite{hubara2016binarized}, which have binarized weights and activations during training and thus, have a different training behaviour than standard neural networks.
+To the best of our knowledge, there is no work to learn logic gate structures by using quantized neural network activations, and compiling them into AIGs.